In C and C++, the extern

 Declaration vs. Definition

-- Definition: Allocates memory for variables or provides the function body.
+- Allocates memory for variables or provides the full body for functions.

 What is extern